torbsd/torbsd.github.io/fbsd-relays.md

 #Device		Mountpoint	FStype	Options	Dump	Pass#
 /dev/ada0p3.eli	none		swap	sw	0	0

 By default, geli(8) employs AES/128-bit encryption.
-This can be changed by referring to geli(8) man page.
+The geli(8) man page offers other options.

 After the system is rebooted, encryption of the swap file can be confirmed with swapinfo(8):